vepeckman/aviv/README.md

 A simple classpath manager for lumo ClojureScript projects.

 # Movtivation
-[Lumo](https://github.com/anmonteiro/lumo) is an interesting project that allows ClojureScript code targeting NodeJS to run quickly, without compilation, and depend easily on Node modules from NPM.
-The fact that lumo isn't tied to the JVM and is able to leverage the NPM ecosystem makes it an interesting platform for which to develop.
+[Lumo](https://github.com/anmonteiro/lumo) is a project that allows ClojureScript code targeting NodeJS to run quickly, without compilation, and depend on Node modules from NPM.
+The fact that lumo isn't tied to the JVM and is able to leverage the NPM ecosystem makes it an interesting platform for developing.
 The goal of torch-cljs is to make it easy to depend on other ClojureScript files in your project, as well as depend on ClojureScript NPM packages.

 # Dependencies
 Torch depends on lumo, and will not work unless lumo is on the path.